Asteroid impact prediction: NEO Survey Telescope

 The Near Earth Object Survey TELescope (NEOSTEL) is an ESA funded project, starting with an initial prototype currently under construction.
-The telescope is of a new "fly-eye" design that combines a single reflector with multiple sets of optics and CCDs, giving a very wide field of view (around 45 square degrees).
+The telescope is of a new "Fly-Eye" design that combines a single reflector with multiple sets of optics and CCDs, giving a very wide field of view (around 45 square degrees).
 When complete it will have the widest field of view of any telescope and will be able to survey the majority of the visible sky in a single night.
 If the initial prototype is successful, three more telescopes are planned for installation around the globe.
 Because of the novel design, the size of the primary mirror is not directly comparable to more conventional telescopes, but is equivalent to a conventional 1–metre telescope.

-The telescope itself should be complete by end of 2019, and installation on Mount Mufara, Sicily should be complete in 2020 but was pushed back to 2022.
+As of June 2025, the telescope is undergoing final testing at the Italian Space Agency before its installation near the top of Mount Mufara, Sicily.